dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 <img alt="jekyll ssl" title="https jekyll" itemprop="thumbnailUrl" class="left half noborder" src="/thumbs/ssl-jekyll.jpg">

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Https has an advantage in SEO over http URLs.
 It is easy to set up SSL for Jekyll using CloudFlare.
 Learn how to get a free SSL certificate for your Jekyll blog.
-Also, find out the disadvantages of using SSL in your Github Pages website or Jekyll blog.
+Also, find out the advantages and disadvantages of using SSL in your Github Pages website or Jekyll blog.
 {: .intro}

 ## Why should anyone use SSL?